sys-bio/vscode-antimony/README.md

 * When installing Python 3.9.13, proceed with the installations as is.
 No changes are needed to be made.

-* Once installed, restart Visual Code Studio. <br/>
+* Once installed, restart Visual Studio Code if you have Visual Studio Code already installed.
+Otherwise, proceed. <br/>
 [Next Steps Below](#steps-below-apply-for-all-operating-systems)<br/><br/>

 ### Linux
 * Linux users will have to install Python3.10, venv python package, and pip.
-* Once installed, restart Visual Studio Code. <br/>
+* Once installed, restart Visual Studio Code if you have Visual Studio Code already installed.
+Otherwise, proceed. <br/>
 [Next Steps Below](#steps-below-apply-for-all-operating-systems)<br/><br/>

 ### Steps below apply for all Operating Systems
 * **_If there are any non VSCode Antimony associated virtual environments activated, please deactivate them before setting up VSCode Antimony._**<br/>
 * Install [VSCode](https://code.visualstudio.com/download) for your specific operating system (Mac, Windows, or Linux)
 * Once you open VSCode, download the **Antimony Extension Pack** from the Visual Studio Code Extension Marketplace and install.
+This should install Antimony and Antimony Syntax.
 Follow the numbered points in the figure below.
 <p align=center>
 <img src="docs/images/Step2.png" width=75%>
 <br/>
 <em>(Download Antimony Extension)</em>
 </p>

 * When an XML or Antimony model file is opened for the first time, a pop up will show.
+On the other hand, if a user does not have a SBML or Antimony file, they can open the Command Palette (Ctrl + Shift + P for Windows, Cmd + Shift + P for Mac) and type **Open Antimony Start Page**.
+This will open a simple Antimony page, which will allow for the installation of the virtual environment.
 <p align=center>
 <img src="docs/images/popup.png" width=75%>
 <br/>
 <em>(Pop up for setup)</em>
 </p>

-* On the other hand, if a user does not have a SBML or Antimony file, they can open the Command Palette (Ctrl + Shift + P for Windows, Cmd + Shift + P for Mac) and type **Open Antimony Start Page**.
-This will open a simple Antimony page, which will allow for the installation of the virtual environment.
 <p align=center>
 <img src="docs/images/startPage.png" width=75%>
 <br/>